-Format

-- This test consists of a reading answer booklet and a separate reading booklet. - All pupils must be given an unused reading booklet.
-Do not re-use reading booklets if you administer the test to groups of pupils at different times. - Pupils will have a total of 1 hour to read the 3 texts in the reading booklet and complete the questions at their own pace.
+Format This test consists of a reading answer booklet and a separate reading booklet.
+Pupils will have a total of 1 hour to read the three texts in the reading booklet and complete the questions at their own pace.
 They can approach the test as they choose, for example, working through one text and answering the questions before moving on to the next.

-Equipment

-Each pupil will need the equipment specified below:

-a dark pencil or blue or black pen.

-Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.

-- If it is normal classroom practice, pupils may use monolingual English electronic spell checkers, provided they do not give definitions of words, or highlighter pens. - Pupils must not use a dictionary. - You may give pupils additional lined paper if they request it.
-However, pupils should be encouraged to use the extra space in the answer booklet before using additional paper.
-The answer space provided in the answer booklet should be sufficient for most pupils and gives a guide to the length of answer that is expected for each question.

-Assistance

-- You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again. - The English reading test must not be read to individuals or to a group, except for the test instructions on page 3 of the reading answer booklet.
+Equipment • Each pupil will need the equipment specified below: a dark pencil or blue or black pen.
+Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out. • Highlighter pens may be used if it is normal classroom practice.
+Pupils may use monolingual English electronic spell checkers, provided they do not give definitions of words.
+Pupils must not use a dictionary or thesaurus.
+You may give pupils additional lined paper if they request it.
+Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again.
+The English reading test must not be read to individuals or to a group, except for the test instructions on page 3 of the reading answer booklet.
 You may rephrase the test instructions to ensure all pupils understand them.
-No other part of the reading answer booklet or reading booklet may be read to pupils or rephrased. - There is no specific hearing impairment guidance for this test, but be careful when signing to ensure you do not convey information that would give pupils an advantage. - Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs. - If a pupil asks a question about test content, you must not explain the meanings of any words or expressions. - The example below illustrates how to deal with a common situation.
+No other part of the reading answer booklet or reading booklet may be read to pupils or rephrased.
+There is no specific hearing impairment guidance for this test, but be careful when signing to ensure you do not convey information that would give pupils an advantage.
+Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
+If a pupil asks a question about test content, you must not explain the meanings of any words or expressions.
+The example below illustrates how to deal with a common situation.
 Question: I don't understand the question.

-Answer: Read the question again and underline the words that tell you what to do.

-Before the test begins

-- Review the list of pupils with any individual needs, for example, pupils who are allowed additional time, who need support from a scribe or who may need a transcript made at the end of the test. - It is important that the pupils' names on their tests match the names on the test attendance register.
+Answer: Read the guestion again and underline the words that tell you what to do.
+Before the Review the list of pupils with particular individual needs, for example, pupils who are test begins allowed additional time, who need support from a scribe or who may need a transcript made at the end of the test.
+It is important that the pupils' names on their tests match the names on the test attendance register.
 Check with your test co-ordinator whether any pupil in your group is known by a different name in school, or has changed their name since pupil registration.
-This is so you can remind the pupil to write the correct name on their reading answer booklet. - Write the school's name and DfE number on a board that is visible to all pupils. - Leave space on the board to write the start and finish times of the test.

-What to do at the start of the test

-- Check seating is appropriately spaced and that no pupil can see another pupil's answer booklet. - Check pupils do not have mobile phones or other disruptive items. - Check pupils do not have any materials or equipment that may give them extra help. - Ensure that each pupil has one unused copy of the reading booklet and one reading answer booklet. - Write the start and finish times on the board so that all pupils can see them.
+This is so you can remind the pupil to write the correct name on their reading answer booklet.
+Write the school's name and DfE number on a board that is visible to all pupils. • Leave space on the board to write the start and finish times of the test.
+What to do Check seating is appropriately spaced and that no pupil can see another pupil's answer booklet. at the start Check pupils do not have mobile phones or other disruptive items. of the test Check pupils do not have any materials or equipment that may give them extra help.
+Ensure each pupil has one unused copy of the reading booklet and one reading answer booklet.
+Write the start and finish times on the board so that all pupils can see them.